Skip to main content

 The 2024 John Oxley Library Honorary Fellowship was awarded to Dr Eun-ji Amy Kim and Dr Aaron Teo for their project, Culinary Crossroads: history of Asian-Australian eateries and migration policies in Queensland

-This project aims to delve into how changes in Australia's contemporary migration policies, spanning from the 1940s to the present, have influenced Asian restaurant owners.
-The goal is to gain insight into the broader impact of multiculturalist policies on Asian-Australians, particularly in Queensland.
+This project aimed to explore how changes in Australia's contemporary migration policies, spanning from the 1940s to the present, influenced Asian restaurant owners.
+The goal was to gain insight into the broader impact of multiculturalist policies on Asian-Australians, particularly in Queensland.

 2024 John Oxley Library Honorary Fellows, Dr Eun-ji Amy Kim and Dr Aaron Teo.